Pratham-mehta/Java-Syntax-Structure/Introduction.md

 **Problem**:
 Write an algorithm to calculate an employee's gross pay

-Solution:
+Solution:<br>
-Step 1: Get the number of hours the employee worked Step 2: Get the hourly pay rate.
+Step 1: Get the number of hours the employee worked<br>
+Step 2: Get the hourly pay rate.<br>
-Step 3: Multiply the hours by pay rate
+Step 3: Multiply the hours by pay rate <br>
 Step 4.
-Display the results.
+Display the results. <br>

 ---